donzgold/JustMC_compilator/documentation/en_US/actions/variable.md

 **Name:** Replace Match With Regular Expression\
 **Type:** An action that returns a value\
 **Description:** Replaces text matching the specified regular expression and assigns the result to a variable.
-The "Replacement" argument can contain $\<group name\> to refer to the group.
+The \"Replacement\" argument can contain $\<group name\> to refer to the group.
 Include only the flags you need!

 **Usage example:**
 ```ts